fpr1m3/opencode-pai-plugin/README.md

 A native OpenCode plugin that implements the **Personal AI Infrastructure (PAI)** logic, replacing legacy hook scripts with a cohesive, lifecycle-aware system.

+## Credits & Inspiration

+This project is an OpenCode-compatible clone of the hook system from **Dan Miessler's** [Personal AI Infrastructure (PAI)](https://github.com/danielmiessler/Personal_AI_Infrastructure) project.
+A massive shout out to Dan for the architectural vision and the original PAI patterns that this plugin brings to the OpenCode ecosystem.

 ## Features

 ### 1. Identity & Context Injection